List of Corner Shop episodes

-This is a list of episodes for British comedy drama web series Corner Shop Show.
+This is a list of episodes for British comedy drama web series Corner Shop.
 The series is created by Islah Abdur-Rahman and consists of continuous episodes uploaded on his YouTube channel CornerShopShow, following the adventures of a young man's transition to fill his father's shoes after becoming the custodian of a family business.
 In August 2014, Episodes 1 and 2 were removed from YouTube but are available on Dailymotion because Abdur-Rahman did not think they had the same production level as Episode 3 onwards.